Assam Agricultural University: Faculty of Fisheries Science

-The university is the only educational centre in the world to offer a comprehensive four-year degree program in Agriculture with specialization in Tea Husbandry and Technology, which covers the entire gamut of tea cultivation, production and marketing.
-The Faculty of Agriculture offers B.Sc., M.Sc. and PhD degree programs.
-The Faculty of Home Science offers B.Sc. and M.Sc. degree programs in all departments and a Ph.D. degree program in Food and Nutrition only.
-Presently, the number of students enrolled in the first year B.V.Sc. & A.H. degree each year is 100 and enrolment capacity of each department in M.V.Sc. and Ph.D. degree programme is 10 and 4, respectively, in the Faculty of Veterinary Science.
+The university is the only educational centre in the world to offer a comprehensive four-year degree program in Agriculture with a specialisation in Tea Husbandry and Technology, which covers the entire gamut of tea cultivation, production and marketing.
+The Faculty of Agriculture offers B.Sc., M.Sc. and PhD degree programmes.
+The Faculty of Home Science offers B.Sc. and M.Sc. degree programmes in all departments and a PhD. degree programme in Food and Nutrition only.
+Presently, the number of students enrolled in the first year B.V.Sc. & A.H. degree each year is 100 and the enrolment capacity of each department in the M.V.Sc. and PhD. degree programmes is 10 and 4, respectively, in the Faculty of Veterinary Science.

+Rankings

+The university was ranked 14th in India by the NIRF (National Institutional Ranking Framework) in the Agriculture ranking in 2024.